 after pleading guilty to two counts of aggravated assault on Arizona law

-Pinal County Sheriff’s officials said 30-year-old Joseph Burns was sentenced to
+Pinal County Sheriff’s officials say 30-year-old Joseph Burns was sentenced to

 two concurrent 12-year terms.

-Arizona Department of Public Safety officials said officers responded to a
+Arizona Department of Public Safety officials say officers responded to a

 report of an armed man in stolen truck in Mesa on March 14.

-The driver of the truck sped off and drove into Pinal County, chased
+The driver of the truck sped off and drove into Pinal County as it was chased

 by sheriff’s deputies and Apache Junction police.

-Authorities said the truck stopped in San Tan Valley and the driver rammed two
+Authorities say the truck stopped in San Tan Valley and the driver rammed two

 law enforcement’s vehicles.